 The hearing clerk will provide notice of the Board's action to all parties and other interested persons.
-Any appeal of that action must be taken to the New Mexico Court of Appeals within thirty days of the date of the Board's written order issued after the proceeding.
+Any appeal of that action must be taken to the New Mexico Court of Appeals within thirty days.

 VI.
 Participating as a Member of the Public-Some Practical Observations